dendroica/lua_filters/README.md

 # lua_filters

 This is to change page orientations within a document, using RMarkdown to knit to Word (docx).
-Put the "orient.lua" file in the same directory as your RMarkdown file, and specify this in the header.
+Put the "orient.lua" file in the same directory as your RMarkdown file, and specify this in the header (with of course whatever identifying info or additional specifications you like).

 ```
 title: "Test Doc"